pharmbio/sciluigi/README.rst

 Luigi is a great, flexible, and very fun-to-use library.
-It has turned out though, that its default way of defining dependencies by hard coding them in each task's requires() function is not optimal for some type of workflows common in scientific fields such as bioinformatics, where multiple inputs and outputs, complex dependencies, and the need to quickly try different workflow connectivity (e.g. plugging in extra filtering steps) in an explorative fashion is central to the way of working.
+It has turned out though, that its default way of defining dependencies by hard coding them in each task's requires() function is not optimal for some type of workflows common e.g. in scientific fields such as bioinformatics, where multiple inputs and outputs, complex dependencies, and the need to quickly try different workflow connectivity (e.g. plugging in extra filtering steps) in an explorative fashion is central to the way of working.

-SciLuigi was designed to solve some these problem we were facing when trying to use luigi for defining complex workflows for data preprocessing, machine-learning and cross-validation.

-To achieve that, SciLuigi provides the following "features" over vanilla
+SciLuigi was designed to solve some of these problems, by providing the following "features" over vanilla Luigi:
-Luigi:

 -  Separation of dependency definitions from the tasks themselves, for improved modularity and composability.